mattmassicotte/swift-evolution/proposals/0NNN-awaitable-assignment.md

 Ultimately, thinking in terms of synchronous transactions while writing asynchronous code is unavoidable.
-Encouraging awareness of the problem is essential, but in order to acheive that goal, the programmer must understand the problem first.
+Encouraging awareness of the problem is essential, but in order to achieve that goal, the programmer must understand the problem first.
 Allowing isolated assignment will help build that awareness in a way that remains consistent with all other uses of the `await` keyword.